A three-node cluster with Apache Kafka

 -

-If both local and network disks are available in the selected configuration, select the disk to be used as the boot disk:
+If both local and network volumes are available in the selected configuration, select the volume to be used as the boot volume:

-- local disk — check the box Local SSD NVMe disk.
-A server with a local disk can only be created from images and applications;
+- local volume — check the Local SSD NVMe volume checkbox.
+A server with a local volume can only be created from images and applications;

-The amount of RAM allocated to the server may be less than the amount specified in the configuration — the operating system kernel reserves some RAM depending on the kernel version and distribution.
-You can check the allocated amount on the server with
+The amount of RAM allocated to the server may be less than the amount specified in the configuration — the operating system kernel reserves part of the RAM depending on the kernel version and distribution.
+The allocated volume on the server can be checked using the

 -